jackiekazil/-presidentialopenquestions_data/README.md

 https://presidentialopenquestions.com/

-Debate schedule: 9 pm Eastern on Sunday night
+Debate schedule: 9 pm Eastern on October 9, 2016

 More details on the debate: http://www.vox.com/policy-and-politics/2016/10/7/13198690/second-presidential-debate-time-schedule-trump-clinton